Omni Stool Firming Supplement Review

 Contain pre & probiotics

-Pre & probiotics have separate functions in the body:
+Omni’s stool firming supplement contains pre & probiotics, which have separate functions in the body:

 • prebiotics – like inulin – essentially feed the good bacteria in the gut, and also help with the absorption of nutrients